 - Groups should represent the division as well as the expertise of users in the Group.
-For example, the sales team should have a Sales Reps Group and a Sales Experts/Managers Group.
+For example, the sales team should have a Sales Group and a Sales Experts/Managers Group.
 Separating the experts reflects their role, and allows your team to easily @mention them or address a question to that Group.
 This also applies to other divisions.
-The engineering team, for example, should have an Engineering Experts Group so reps don't have to know the exact person to select to answer a question.
+The design team, for example, should have an Design Group and a Design Experts Group so reps don't have to know the exact person to select to answer a question.

 - Groups can be verifiers on Cards.
 This allows multiple users to share the responsibility of verification.
-It also allows someone in the Group to make edits without the Card needing to be verified again.
+It also allows someone in the Group to make edits without the Card needing to be verified again by an individual.

-- @mentioning a Group sends a notification (Slack or email) to that Group and it pops up in their Guru Notifications queue.
+- @mentioning a Group in the comments of a Card sends a notification (Slack or email) to that Group and it pops up in their Guru Notifications queue.
 This is a great way to clarify something if a Card is unclear or out of date as well as alert the team of new or changed knowledge.

-- If you would like to change the Role of an entire Group of users, you can easily do that by clicking the settings gear on the applicable Group and choosing the new Role.
+- If you would like to change the Role of an entire Group of users, you can easily do that by clicking the down arrow on the near the Group name and choosing the new Role.

 TIP: As their function is administrative, Admins cannot be @mentioned, chosen as verifiers, or experts to answer a question.
 Their role is assigned individually, not at the Group level.